Pandemic speed of COVID-19

 Disease: Coronavirus disease (COVID-19); Virus: severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-All coronavirus virion particles contain three to four structural proteins.
-The first one is the club-shaped spike protein (S), a glycoprotein spike (peplomer) on a viral capsid or viral envelope with a molecular weight of 180 kilodaltons.
+All coronavirus particles contain three to four structural proteins and the first one is a spike protein (S) which is shaped like a club.
+This glycoprotein spike (peplomer) is formed on a viral capsid or viral envelope and has a molecular weight of 180 kilodaltons.
 The function of the spike protein is to mediate the coronavirus entry into host cells.
 The binding to a receptor on the host cell surface is facilitated through the S1 subunit and initiates the fusion of the viral and host membranes via its S2 subunit.
 The coronavirus family have two domains in S1 and are different and can recognise a range of host receptors leading to the attachment of the viral particle.
 Subsequently, the spike protein can exist in two conformations which are the prefusion and post-fusion.
 The conformational change from prefusion to post fusion of the spike protein will trigger membrane fusion.

 Coronaviruses have club-shaped spikes on their outer coats.
 Immune responses from other coronavirus studies suggest that these are a good target for a vaccine.